Statement of philosophy and mandate

 We limit our development and publication to a maximum of eight titles annually to ensure quality of production and the ability to market and promote these works and their authors.
 As often as possible, we limit our national titles to one new production annually and spend a minimum of two to three years to market such titles within Canada or internationally, as appropriate.
 The remainder of our publications are regional in nature and dedicated to art, history and sport history within the Atlantic region.
 The bulk of our titles are non-fiction, but a small number of memoirs and regional novels have been produced as the company moves forward.

-NOTE: Although we have published and still sell a limited number of children’s books, that aspect of our publication program had been slowed for the last four years.
-However, as of July, 2017, we have reinstated the acceptance of manuscripts of children’s fiction, novels and short story collections for consideration.
+NOTE: Although we have published and still sell a limited number of children’s books, that aspect of our publication program had been reduced for the last five years.
+However, as of July, 2017, we have reinstated the acceptance of manuscripts of children’s fiction and limited number of novels for consideration.